sciZer0/7/v/README.md

 <h2>7 &nbsp Contributors</h2>

-Contributors are people who may be contributing to the Vote blockchain and receiving daily very-generous Automated Donations — <b>in total ~ $1,2 million per year or $100,000 per month** — from Voters.
+Contributors are people who are allowed to be contributing to the Vote blockchain and simultaneously be receiving highly-generous Automated Donations — about **$1,2 million per year** or **$100,000 per month** — from Voters.

 Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously: